 I’m honoured to be the selected candidate for the Kinnane Endowment Fund Curatorial Internship.
 Thanks to the extraordinary generosity of the late Paula and Tony Kinnane, I will be fortunate enough to learn the fundamental skills of curating from the creative and experienced UQ Art Museum staff.
 I’m grateful for the commitment of the UQ Art Museum to supporting young arts professionals like myself and am looking forward to the learning opportunities and challenges that the next year will bring. — Emma McLean

 Rebecca Johnson is working ‘behind the scenes’ to prepare artworks for exhibitions, manage copyright agreements and oversee the care of the UQ Art Collection.

 The UQ Art Museum has been a driving influence for me during my studies and has helped develop my passion into the foundations of a career.
 I feel so fortunate and excited to broaden and challenge my professional skills on the job in Registration in the name of Paula Kinnane – she wanted to make a difference in students’ lives, and I believe this experience will truly change mine. — Rebecca Johnson

-Every gift, whether given during your lifetime or after, will help UQ Art Museum deliver dynamic exhibitions and public programs that enrich the education of students and our community, as well as build, research and conserve a significant collection of Australian art for future generations.
+The UQ Art Museum is forever grateful to Paula and Tony Kinnane for their dedication to the arts, to students and to the value of education.
+Every gift, whether given during your lifetime or after, will help the UQ Art Museum deliver dynamic exhibitions and public programs that enrich the education of students and our community, as well as build, research and conserve a significant collection of Australian art for future generations.
 Find out more or donate now.